darthsoup/laravel-whmcs/README.md

 ### After Laravel 5.5

-You do not need anything else to do here
+You don't have to do anything else here.

 ### Before Laravel 5.5